FrancisBanville/ms_interpreting_probabilities/README.md

 properties of probabilistic networks, which could be particularly problematic when addressing crucial ecological questions about networks.
 Here we compare the characteristics of local networks and metawebs through the presentation of four common applications of probabilistic interactions.
+All code and data to reproduce these analyses are available at the Open Science Framework (TBD).

 ## Host-parasite network data